CptESmith/Multimedia-Internet-part-2/Mint 2.md

 <li><strong>Request:</strong> only used for requests.</li>
 <li><strong>Response:</strong> only used for responses.</li>
 <li><strong>Entity:</strong> their main purpose is to describe the content of the message body.</li>
 <li><strong>VIA:</strong> specifies the SIP route followed by the request message, so that response can use the same path backwards when proxies are used in signaling.
-Each SIP devices touched by a SIP message ads a VIA header carrying its address.
+Each SIP devices touched by a SIP message adds a VIA header carrying its address.
 In this way, the path of SIP devices crossed by a message is written in the message header.
 The response must follow the same path backwards.
 In the backward path of responses, VIA headers are stripped from the message at each SIP hop.</li>
 </ul>
 <blockquote>
 <p>Proxies are generally stateful: they remember the dialogues of the messages that they forward, so via headers are used to guarantee that the SIP path of responses is the backward path of requests.</p>
 </blockquote>
-<p>The <strong>body</strong> of SIP messages can carry almost everything, it is not standardized like the body of HTTP.<br>
+<p>The <strong>body</strong> of SIP messages can carry almost everything and, like the body of HTTP, it is not standardized.</p>
-In case of media format information, the structure of the message body is standardized by SDP, that is the most frequent body used for the navigation of the media.</p>
+<p>In case of media format information, the structure of the message body is standardized by SDP, that is the most frequent body used for the navigation of the media.</p>
 <p>E.g. of a SIP address: <a href="mailto:diego@home.com">diego@home.com</a></p>
 <h2 id="session-description-protocol-sdp">Session Description Protocol (SDP)</h2>
-<p>SDP is used for the description of the format of media streams.
+<p>SDP is used for the <strong>description of the format of media streams</strong>.
 For each media stream of a session, an SDP description is needed.
-SDP descriptions are carried in the body of SIP messages and they enable <em>media negotiation</em>.<br>
+SDP descriptions are carried in the body of SIP messages and they enable <em>media negotiation</em>.</p>
-Media negotiation happens with a two way handshake, and it is very simple compared to the media negotiation of previous signaling protocols like H.323.</p>
+<p>Media negotiation happens with a two way handshake, and it is very simple compared to the media negotiation of previous signaling protocols like H.323.</p>
 <blockquote>
 <p>Note that SDP does not transport media: it is used only for their description.</p>
 </blockquote>
 <h2 id="signaling-interworking">Signaling interworking</h2>
-<p>The goal is to make different signaling protocols interoperate, that is one of the most complex problems of telephony.
-The two main problems are in the control plane where we use <em>different signaling protocol</em> and in the user plane where we have <em>different media formats</em>.
+<p>The goal is to make <strong>different signaling protocols interoperate</strong>, that is one of the most complex problems of telephony.
+The two main problems are in the control plane where we use <strong>different signaling protocol</strong> and in the user plane where we have <strong>different media formats</strong>.
 The signaling protocols that we consider are H.323, SS7 and SIP.</p>
-<p>A logical and physical separation of media and signaling translation can provide multiple benefits.
+<p>A <strong>logical and physical separation of media and signaling translation</strong> can provide multiple benefits.
 However, in such a distributed architecture, an additional signaling protocol is needed to allow communications among gateways and gateway controllers.</p>
 <p><strong>Media Gateways (MG)</strong> translate the media, while <strong>Signaling Gateways (SG)</strong> translate the signaling.</p>
 <p>MG are controlled by <strong>Media Gateway Controllers (MGC)</strong> and they communicate using a specialized signaling protocol such as the <strong>Media Gateway Control Protocol (MGCP)</strong>.</p>
 <p>MGC and MGCP need to intercommunicate, so a <strong>gateway architecture</strong> is created.
 This distributed architecture is called <strong>soft switch</strong>.
 Soft switch manages separately media and signaling.</p>